 So, what’s not to like?
 Show me the chickens!

 Well... here are some other things to think about before you decide.

-First and foremost, chickens are a long-term commitment.
+Most importantly, chickens are a long-term commitment.
 They usually live 8 to 10 years, so if you are looking for a 2-3-year project, they are not it.
 Also, if you get them for their eggs, know that as a hen ages, she will lay less, and there is no other option than to keep her.
 See “best home for an older hen”.

 Chickens need some of your time each day.
-Not much, about 30 minutes or so once the coop is setup.
+Not much, about 30 minutes or so once the coop is set up.
 Someone needs to open and close their coop, clean it, ensure they have enough food and water, and check that everyone is doing fine.
 Who is going to take care of them when you are out of town?
 Is your family onboard with the chicken keeping and ready to get their hands dirty too?
-Who will look after them when your whole family is going on vacations?
+Who will look after them when your whole family is going on vacation?

 Keeping chickens is more expensive than you think.
 Don’t get chickens to have cheap eggs, they will be more expensive than any you can buy.
 In addition to the fixed cost of their housing (a coop can range from $500 to $5000+) and gear (waterer, feeder... $50-100), there is the variable cost.
 To give you an idea, we spent $185 per chicken per year over the last 3 years: